NC State Extension Publications

 It is easier to treat for grubs in plant beds because the soil is looser and pesticides can be irrigated in.
 Sites for beds should be scouted for grubs before seeding and planting.
 When grubs become a problem, apply Flagship or Marathon in the late spring, or one of the organophosphates for quick knockdown.
 Irrigate into the soil after application as recommended on the label.

 To control black vine weevils and Asiatic garden beetles, target adults before they lay eggs rather than larvae in the soil.
-Materials like Lorsban and Talstar sprayed on the soil surface will control these pests.
+Materials like Talstar sprayed on the soil surface will control these pests.
 For the best timing, lay a board or piece of burlap around the edge of the field for these pests to hide under during the day.
 Black vine weevils are typically active in late May or early June.
 Asiatic garden beetles are most prevalent in July and August but may be present even into October.
 Treat one to two weeks after adults are first observed.

 Controls for Root Aphids